nxrighthere/UnrealCLR/MANUAL.md

 **Find Managed Function**

 Attempts to find a managed function from loaded assemblies.
 This node performs a fast operation to retrieve function pointer from the cached dictionary once assemblies loaded after entering the play mode.
-Logs an error if the managed function was not found and sets `Result` parameter to `false`. `Optional` parameter indicates if the managed function is optional and the error should not be logged.
+Logs an error if the managed function was not found and sets `Result` parameter to `false`. `Optional` checkbox indicates if the managed function is optional and the error should not be logged.

 **Execute Managed Function**